xobotyi/react-scrollbars-custom/docs/CUSTOMISATION.md

 # CUSTOMISATION
-`react-scrollbars-custom` is a fully customizable component, it consist of the following elements:
+`react-scrollbars-custom` made fully customizable and in some cases you may want to change the default markup.
+By default component generates next structure:
 * `holder` Holds content and scrollbars
     * `wrapper` Wraps the content in order to hide browser's scrollbars
         * `content` The element your content rendered in
     * `trackVertical` Vertical scrollbar track
-* `trackHorizontal` Horizontal scrollbar track
+        * `trackHorizontal` Vertical scrollbar track
-* `thumbVertical`  Vertical scrollbar thumb
+    * `thumbVertical`  Horizontal scrollbar thumb
         * `thumbHorizontal` Horizontal scrollbar thumb

-Each of them (excepting holder) can be replaced and rendered with a function which you pass to the component.
+Each of them (excepting holder) can be replaced by passing renderer function.
-4ex: if you want to change the className of elements.
+4ex: if you want to change the default className or tagName of elements or add extra markup.
 ```javascript
 import React, { Component }  from 'react';
 import Scrollbar from 'react-scrollbars-custom';